niHonkage/DocsLearning/en/guides/monitoring/integrate-external-ops-tools/integrate-langsmith.md

 #### 2. Create a Project

 Create a project in LangSmith.
 After logging in, click **New Project** on the homepage to create your own project.
-The **project** will be used to associate with **applications** in Fusionworks for data monitoring.
+The **project** will be used to associate with **applications** in FusionWorks for data monitoring.

 <figure><img src="/en/.gitbook/assets/guides/monitoring/integrate_external_ops_tools/integrate-langsmith/image (3) (1).png" alt=""><figcaption><p>Create a project in LangSmith</p></figcaption></figure>